 UK pledges £4.25m in sexual and reproductive aid for women in Gaza

+Foreign Secretary Lord Cameron reiterated the Government line that an ‘immediate pause’ in the fighting is needed.

-The UK has pledged £4.25m to help the UN’s agency for sexual and reproductive healthcare in Gaza as thousands of women and girls remain displaced and at risk during the unrelenting war.
+The UK has pledged £4.25 million to help the UN’s agency for sexual and reproductive healthcare in Gaza as thousands of women and girls remain displaced and at risk amid the unrelenting war.

-David Cameron, the foreign secretary, reiterated the government’s call for an “immediate pause” in the fighting as he unveiled the funding package on Sunday.
+Foreign Secretary Lord Cameron reiterated the British Government’s call for an “immediate pause” in the fighting as he unveiled the funding package on Sunday.

-The aid for the United Nations Population Fund (UNFPA) comes as Britain and other countries have suspended support for UNRWA, the UN aid agency for Palestinians in the occupied territories.
+The aid for UNFPA comes as Britain and other countries continue to suspend support for another UN agency operating in the war zone.

-The Foreign Office said the £4.25m was expected to reach about 115,000 women and around one in five of the adult women in Gaza.
+The Foreign Office said the £4.25 million was expected to reach about 111,500 women and around one in five of the adult women in Gaza.

 It is to be used to provide help to community midwives as well as the distribution of about 20,000 menstrual hygiene management kits and 45,000 delivery kits, the department said.

-Lord Cameron confirmed the additional funding in response to a UN flash appeal for the Palestinian occupied territories.
+The Foreign Secretary confirmed the additional funding in response to a UN flash appeal for the Occupied Palestinian Territories.

 He said: “Women are bearing the brunt of the desperate humanitarian situation in Gaza today.
 Many thousands of women are currently pregnant and will be worrying about delivering their babies safely.